 - assist loved ones when a family member is called to active military service.

 If you want to file a Request for Paid Family Leave or have any questions about the Paid Family Leave program and its benefits and procedures, kindly visit www.ny.gov/programs/new-york-state-paid-family-leave.

-This website is ONLY to be used if you have ALREADY applied for Paid Family Leave in New York State and your claim was DENIED; that is, an insurance carrier or your employer (if they do not have an insurance policy covering this benefit) has sent you a letter stating that they will not pay you for the time you are taking off from work.
+This website is ONLY to be used if you have ALREADY applied for Paid Family Leave in New York State and your claim was DENIED; that is, an insurance carrier or your employer (if self-insured) has sent you a letter stating that they will not pay you for the time you are taking off from work.
 You may also use this website if your claim for PFL benefits was accepted and you are disputing the amount of benefits you have received.

 If your request for Paid Family Leave was DENIED and you still believe you are entitled to be paid during your leave from work, you can have the DENIAL reviewed by an Arbitrator.
 An Arbitrator is an independent, third-party who will make a final and binding determination as to whether or not you should be paid for your requested leave period.
 The Arbitrator will make this determination based on the documents submitted by you and by the insurance carrier or your employer regarding your request.
 For more information on the arbitration process, please refer to the FAQs section of this website.

 The New York State Workers Compensation Board has designated NAM (National Arbitration and Mediation) as the approved administrator of all arbitrations relating to New York State Paid Family Leave claim-related disputes.